Get MPEG Streamclip, which is free.

 In MPEG Streamclip, you can create shorter clips rather than one long clip if you want, as well.
 Do this by moving the playhead to the start of your clip, and pressing i (for In Point).
 Then move the playhead to the end of your clip, and press o (for Out Point).
 Then export using quicktime as mentioned above.
 Repeat this until you have all the clips you need.

-This works in Leopard, Snow Leopard, and Lion.
-I have not tested it in Mountain Lion.
+This works in Leopard, Snow Leopard, Lion, Mountain Lion and Mavericks.